plebbit/plebbit-js/README.md

   publicKey: buffer, // include public key (marshalled, like IPNS does it) because the IPNS name is just a hash of it
   type: string // multiple versions/types to allow signing with metamask/other wallet or to change the signature fields or algorithm
 }
+Signer {
+  privateKey: string | buffer | undefined, // to sign with metamask, no need for private key
+  type: string // multiple versions/types to allow signing with metamask/other wallet or to change the signature fields or algorithm
+}
 Subplebbit (IPNS record) {
   title: string,
   description: string,